dhagandev/LiUniv_Onboarding/README.md

 If the program exits prematurely, a status code will be given.
 The following is a table of what the possible codes are.
 Exit code -1: Twitter Exception
 Exit code -2: Key Handler

-TODO: Test this README on a clean machine.